What are Water Pollutants? – Definition, Sources and Types

 Non-Point Source Water Pollutants

-Water Pollutants arising from dispersed sources is referred to as nonpoint source water pollutants.
-Agricultural or stormwater runoff, pond ash from ash dykes, as well as debris blown into streams from land, are examples.
+Water Pollutants arising from dispersed sources is referred to as non point source water pollutants.
+Agricultural or storm water runoff, pond ash from ash dykes, as well as debris blown into streams from land, are examples.
 Above all, it’s tough to control because there’s no single, recognisable source.

 Water Pollutants Types